jpetazzo/jpetazzo.github.io/_posts/2017-02-24-from-dotcloud-to-docker.markdown

-ZeroRPC also supports some fan-out topologies, including broadcast (all nodes receiving the function call; return value is discarded) and worker queue (all nodes subscribe to a "hub", you send a function call to the hub, one idle worker will get it, so you get transparent load balancing of requests).
+ZeroRPC also supports some fan-out topologies, including broadcast (all nodes receiving the function call; return value is discarded) and worker queue (all nodes subscribe to a "hub;" you send a function call to the hub, one idle worker will get it, so you get transparent load balancing of requests).

 The original ZeroRPC was synchronous, but [François-Xavier Bourlet](